KIPAC/StatisticalMethods/doc/Homework.md

 week's homework issue thread with the numbers of the questions you have attempted, and are willing to show attempts at.
-Then, in class we will draw names at random and ask you to talk us through your solution, in your notebook.  %Everyone in the class will be able These attempts do not need to be complete!
+Then, in class we will draw names at random and ask you to talk us through your solution, in your notebook.
+These attempts do not need to be complete!
 You should be able to show what approach you took, and then either what solution you got or describe where you got stuck.